duluca/angular1.5-starter/README.md

 ### Dev Norms
 See `dev-norms.md` for a set of senisble default norms for your team to follow.
 Modify and update as a living repository of your norms.

+### Did You Know You Don't Need Gulp?
+You can leverage `npm` as your task runner.
+Here's a sample [gist](https://gist.github.com/duluca/4468df69f04d60478af824c23fe094f9) to get you started!